gabormay/ebs-backups/README.md

     * `./build.sh`
     * (optional) `terraform plan`
     * `terraform apply`
+* Add the tag `Backup` to all volumes you want to include in the backup process.
+The value of the tag is indifferent, use e.g. `daily`.

 # Cleaning up
 Run `terraform destroy` to clean up and delete all associated resources from AWS.
 Note that this needs the `terraform.tfstate` that was created during the provisioning step above.